Threat of a coup is ‘real and terrifying’

 A bombshell plot by senior MPs to seize control of Brexit negotiations tomorrow night and sideline the prime minister has stirred references to Oliver Cromwell’s seizure of power in 1649.

 If she loses, May must return to Parliament the following Monday with a plan B. This could be an altered deal, a no-deal or a delayed Brexit to give time for more talks with the EU.
+She could even resign.

 Today, Theresa May’s former legislative chief, Nikki da Costa, who had a key role in getting the government’s Brexit plans through Parliament, warns under the headline “the threat of a Brexit coup in Parliament is real — and terrifying” that the government will lose its ability to govern.

 The majority of the UK voted for Brexit.
 In 2017, Labour and Tory MPs alike were elected on a pledge to carry out Brexit.

 So who are Grieve and co. really “taking back control” from?
 An out-of-touch, obstinate government, or the people of this country?
 Some think the rebels are behaving like an elite which knows better than the unruly masses.

 - Would a no-deal Brexit be a disaster?

 - “Should Britain leave the EU?”
 Hold your own class referendum with a show of hands.
 How different was your result to the one of the 2016 referendum?
 What are the main arguments for each side of the debate?
 Talk about these questions as a class.

 “[Tuesday’s vote is] biggest and most important decision that any MP of our generation will be asked to make.”Theresa May